TDStrasser/KookaBlockly-Reference/docs/source/actuators.rst

    :align: center

-Learn more about using servos here: https://learn.auststem.com.au/peripheral/micro-servo/

 More Actuator Learning Resources
 --------------------------------

-More information on using actuators with the Kookaberry can be found here: https://learn.auststem.com.au/peripherals/
+More information on using actuators with the Kookaberry can be found here: https://learn.auststem.com.au/peripheral/micro-servo/